 Social media content tools allow your team to schedule posts in advance, track what content your audience engages with, and save time by writing posts in bulk.

-Using apps like Buffer or Hootsuite helps your team post content on your social media channel of choice.
+Using apps like Hootsuite helps your team post content on your social media channel of choice.
 You can even preview posts to see how assets like images and videos will look, which is important because platforms like Instagram have different dimensions to Twitter and Facebook.

 Social media tools can help with your internal communications, too.
 By linking social media platforms to your intranet, you encourage your team to share announcements and content to their personal feeds.
 For example, Workvivo’s social media integrations make it easy for your team to share internal links straight from the social intranet to their personal Facebook or Twitter accounts.